LRydin/MFDFA/README.md

 # To uncover the Hurst index, lets get some log-log plots
 plt.loglog(lag, dfa, 'o', label='fOU: MFDFA q=2')

 # And now we need to fit the line to find the slope.
-We will
-# fit the first points, since the results are more accurate
+Don't
-# there.
-Don't forget that if you are seeing in log-log
+# forget that if you are seeing in log-log scales, you
-# scales, you need to fit the logs of the results
+# need to fit the logs of the results
 np.polyfit(np.log(lag[:15]), np.log(dfa[:15]),1)[0]

 # Now what you should obtain is: slope = H + 1